videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/handling-media/screen-share.md

 - By using `enableScreenShare()` function of `useMeeting` hook, local participant can share his/her desktop screen to other participants.

+- You can pass customised screenshare track in `enableScreenShare()` by using [Custom Screen Share Track](/react/guide/video-and-audio-calling-api-sdk/features/custom-track/custom-screen-share-track).

 - Screen Share stream of the participant can be accessed from the `screenShareStream` property of `useParticipant` hook.

 ### `disableScreenShare()`